ChrisKurz098/IMG2ASCII/README.md

 # IMG2ASCII

 ## Description
-This is a simple program that will convert any image into a ASCII image of a fixed width of 64 characters.
+This is a simple program that will convert any image into a ASCII image and save the result to a .txt file.